 Garment Quality Requirements

-The overall appearance should be clean and spotless and free of such flaws of powder printing, water spot, or thread residue, and every part should be ironed flat and smooth and free of such flaws of pressing mark, overpress, or discoloration.
+In the Garment industry, the quality requirements will be created into a checklist, defects will be classified to critical, major and minor defects, and describe the overall appearance should be clean and spotless and free of such flaws of powder printing, water spot, or thread residue, and every part should be ironed flat and smooth and free of such flaws of pressing mark, overpress, or discoloration, etc.

 The thread of each part should be flat, smooth, straight, and firm, the threads for sewing and buttonhole should be consistent with the fabric, and no missing end, stub, coming unsewn, double trainway line, or part missing is allowed.